Next AI CMO lunch: April 28, 2026 · San FranciscoAI CMO lunch · Apr 28 · SFReserve your seat →

 Install the Filesystem Extension

 Still in Settings, scroll down to the Desktop app section in the left sidebar, then click Extensions, then Browse Extensions.
 Find and install the Filesystem Extension.
-This is what allows Claude to actually read and write files on your machine.
+This is what allows Claude to read and write files on your machine.

 Point Claude to Your Folder

-Analyze Your Data with Claude Desktop - Step by Step
+Analyze Your Data with Claude Desktop -- Step by Step

 Now for the fun part.